MScBiomedicalInformatics/MSIB32500/lectures/lecture5.md

   -  The expression of gene TP53 across all samples
   -  The Pearson correlation of Biological Replicates for neural stem (NS) cells

+## Week 5 Homework: :house: (Graded!)

+- bam_stat.py is a utility from the [RSeQC](http://rseqc.sourceforge.net/#)package, used to summarize mapping statistics of a BAM or SAM file.